Spiritual Healing Schools and Careers

 Standard training as a spiritual healer can take up to two years to complete.
 Programs typically involve a series of weekend or week-long retreats with a space of months in between to allow for students to absorb class teachings and practice what they’ve learned.

-Tuition for holistic spiritual healing retreats ranges from $1,000 to $1,500.
-Some schools include room and board in that fee, while others might charge more for accommodations.
+Tuition for holistic spiritual healing retreats ranges from $1,000 to $2,500.
+Some schools might charge more for accommodations.
 So look closely at the registration details to ensure that you understand the full price you’ll have to pay for each spiritual healing training retreat.

 Spiritual Healing Certification